-It is by now a trodden (sodden) trope for the creative individual to acknowledge powers greater than their emaciated selves in the creation of their work, be it an inspired novel, film, song… or a wasabi-flavoured mashed potato bust of Slavoj Zizek, replete with a fried onion beard.
+It is by now an overused trope of the accomplished creative individual to acknowledge “divine” powers greater than his emaciated self as assistance in the creation of his artistic work—be it an inspired novel, film, song… or a wasabi-flavoured mashed potato bust of Slavoj Zizek, replete with a fried onion beard.

-The mechanics of human creativity—contrary to marketing campaigns of once-great technology companies that masqueraded as stimulators of creativity—are still quite primitive and mysterious, and inspiration seems to still be a serendipitous idiosyncratic neurological phenomenon that cannot be produced digitally on-demand, and, thus, cannot be mass induced.
+The mechanics of human creativity, though, contrary to marketing campaigns of once-great technology companies that masquerade as agents of creativity, are still quite mysterious and primitive, and “inspiration” still seems to be a serendipitous neurological phenomenon that cannot be readily mass-reproduced.

-Or, perhaps, much of creative inspiration is simply mind-altering-drug/activity- induced, and the myth of deep creativity is just that: a myth… or, more precisely, a “story” fabricated by Marketing, meant to sell the process as much as the product.
+Or, maybe, much of creative inspiration is still simply induced by mind-altering substances and/or activities, and the myth of deep creativity is just that: a myth “story” fabricated by Marketing, meant to sell the process as much as the product.

 By early 1989, my parents managed to bribe enough bureaucrats to receive a coveted travel permit allowing our family to officially betray our motherland and embark on a leisurely vacation through (imperial) enemy territory, enabling us, by way of an extended sojourn in an immigrant internment resort-camp on the other side of the Iron Curtain, to earn our way to landed residency on the far Western temperate rain forest shores of this vast country.